rebeccavogt/telos/contracts/token.registry/README.md

     It is critical to ensure a wallet entry is only deleted if it has a balance of exactly zero.
 Deleting wallets with balances in them is the equivalent of burning those tokens and not removing them from the maximum supply.
 Future TIP-5 extentions will introduce token burning features that account for this as well as a variable max supply.

+### Tables and Structs

+The TIP-5 standard uses three tables to store information about token balances, token allotments, and global token settings.

+* `balances_table` The balances table is used to store the native token balances of each user on the contract.

+    The balances_table typedef is defined in the interface, allowing developers to instantiate the table with any code or scope as needed.
+The balances table stores `balance` structs, indexed by the `owner` member.

+    * `owner` is the account that owns the token balance.
+    * `tokens` is the native asset, where `tokens.amount` is the quantity held.

+* `allotments_table` The allotments_table is a table separate from balances that allows users to make allotments to a desired recipient.
+The recipient can then collect their allotment at any time, provided the user who made the allotment has not reclaimed it.

+    The allotments_table typedef is defined in the interface, allowing developers to instantiate the table with any code or scope as needed.
+The allotments table stores `allotment` structs, indexed by the `recipient` member.
+The allotments table also has a secondary index, `sender`.

+    * `recipient` is the account that is intended to receive the allotment.
+    * `sender` is the account that made the allotment.
+    * `tokens` is the asset allotted, where `tokens.amount` is the quantity allotted.

+* `_config` The _config instance of the `config_singleton` typedef is a global singleton that is instantiated and set automatically by the constructor and destructor, respectively.

+    The _config singleton holds all information about the native token managed by the contract.
+This information can be set by creating a `config` struct with the desired configuration and then setting that struct into the singleton at contract destruction.
+This design pattern allows the `config` struct to be modified at will during execution, and then the final state will be saved automatically when the destructor is called.
+See the constructor and destructor implementation for an example.

+    * `publisher` is the account that owns the token contract and has the authority to mint new tokens.
+    * `token_name` is the human-readable name of the native token.
+    * `max_supply` is the maximum number of tokens that can be in circulation at any given time.
+    * `supply` is the amount of tokens currently in circulation.

+### Teclos Example Commands

+* `teclos get table contract-name account-name balances`

+    Returns the balance of the account name.

+* `teclos get table contract-name account-name allotments`

+    Returns all allotments made by the account name.

+* `teclos get table contract-name contract-name config`

+    Returns the configuration of the token contract.

+* `teclos push action contract-name transfer '{"sender": "account-name", "recipient": "account-name", "tokens": "5.00 TEST"}' -p your-auth`

+    Executes a transfer of the native asset to the recipient.

+* `teclos push action contract-name allot '{"sender": "account-name", "recipient": "account-name", "tokens": "5.00 TEST"}' -p your-auth`

+    Makes an allotment for the recipient from the sender.

+* `teclos push action contract-name claimallot '{"sender": "account-name", "recipient": "account-name", "tokens": "5.00 TEST"}' -p your-auth`

+    Claims an allotment made for the recipient.